getodk/docs/odk1-src/form-operators-functions.rst

 .. function:: translate(string, fromchars, tochars)

   Returns a copy of :arg:`string`, where every occurance of a character in :arg:`fromchars` is replaced by the corresponding character in :arg:`tochars`.
-If :arg:`fromchars` is longer than :arg:`tochars` then every occurrence of a character in :arg:`fromchars` that does not have a corresponding character in :arg:`tochars` will be removed.
+If :arg:`fromchars` is longer than :arg:`tochars` then every occurrance of a character in :arg:`fromchars` that does not have a corresponding character in :arg:`tochars` will be removed.

 .. function:: string-length(string)